Who Is Vortic Watches And What Do They Do?

 - Lug to crown: 59 mm

-I was very happy to wear the piece for the few days I had it, making me even more excited get my chosen piece made soon!
+I was very happy to wear the piece for the few days I had it, making me even more excited to get my custom piece made soon!

 - Downward-sloping lugs